I Can't Hear God’s Voice | Learning the Language of the Soul

 Without the basics of a literary mindset, we can miss the subtle movements of intuition and synchronicities.

 The same can be said of listening to the Soul.
 Without the basics of a literary mindset, we can miss the subtle movements of intuition and synchronicities.
-Most people are not taught how to listen to their inner voice, and like writing, we may often be unaware of the basics, which is the art of slowing down, a style of curiosity, and a language of symbolism—not diabolic literalism.
+Most people are not taught how to listen to their inner voice, and like writing, we may often be unaware of the basics, which is the art of slowing down, a style of curiosity, and a language of symbolism, not the literalism of Diabolic Incoherence (See: Framework: Diabolic Incoherence)

 The Gap in Understanding